 Together with Blaca monastery, the Dragon Cave is one of the most interesting places to see on Brač island.

 Practical information: Count 4 hours for a visit and wear sturdy walking/hiking shoes.
 There is just one way to visit the Dragon Cave and just one person who holds the keys to it.
 His name is Zoran and he speaks English.
-If you want to see this cave, you have to schedule a tour with him in advance (at the moment, he can be reached on this number: +385-91-5149787).
-You can find a couple of traveler reviews of this place on the Trip Advisor website.
+If you want to see this cave, you have to schedule a tour with him in advance (at the moment, he can be reached at this number: +385-91-5149787).

 Most people visit Brač island for a longer holiday and have plenty of time to explore all the must-see places, in combination with plenty of beach time.
 However, if you are like us and have allocated just one or two days for Brač in your Croatia itinerary, you should know that it’s quite possible to see all the main highlights of Brač in one day.